Aryan-chaudhry/Object-Oriented-Programming/readme.md

 # Object-Oriented Programming

 ## Object :

-    Object is an entity which contain 2 thing:- its state/Proprty
+Object is an entity which contain 2 things its state/Property and its behaviour
-    its behaviour